-The toe hold (or, sometimes, "figure four footlock") is a very quick and nasty submission that torques the ankle to a degree that the ligaments that connect the foot and ankle are often ripped, or the ankle itself dislocated.
+The toe hold (sometimes called the "figure four footlock") is a very quick and nasty submission that torques the ankle to a degree that the ligaments that connect the foot and ankle are often ripped, or the ankle itself dislocated.
 There is sometimes even an injury to the knee that occurs whenever the angle shifts a bit.
-For these reasons, toe holds are generally allowed only in brown and black belt divisions in the gi, and in advanced no-gi divisions.
+For these reasons, toe holds are generally allowed only in brown- and black-belt divisions in the gi, and in advanced no-gi divisions.

 A very likely reaction is for them to cross their legs to defend the straight kneebar, so you're going to attack the other leg.
 If you're facing their feet and they are crossing their right leg over their left, you're going to attack their right foot with the toe hold.

-One important detail when diving for this toe hold is that you will want to make your your right knee is below their crossed legs.
+One important detail when diving for this toe hold is that you will want to make sure your right knee is below their crossed legs.
 You can either let them choose whether this happens (and if it doesn't, you can transition to a more unorthodox leg attack), or simply force your knee down as they're crossing their legs, ensuring that you have the mobility to dive for the toe hold.
 You can dive forward outside of their crossed legs (ideal) or in between them (if you can't reach the foot).

-Attacking the other leg
+Attacking the Other Leg

 Sometimes your partner will forget about the leg that's caught in between your legs (the one you might kneebar), and in this case, it's easy to attack for the toe hold.
 A classic method of going for this would involve diving for the foot as you extend the leg fully, going after the kneebar first.
 Unfortunately, this facilitates your partner's escape, as extension is likely to be the first thing they do to make things harder for you.

-Even more important: remember to take the time to fully understand how the submission itself works.
+Even more important: Remember to take the time to fully understand how the submission itself works.
 Your partner will likely feel a small twinge of pain in their ankle just before it snaps (there isn't much of a warning, or much pressure required to break some ankles), or even feel a tweak in their knee.
 This is definitely the time to tap, if not sooner (due to tension and the position itself).